Towards a taxonomy of learning dynamics in 2 x 2 games: Extensions

-It is beyond the scope of this paper to systematically study the effect of noise on the learning dynamics, and we refer the reader to \cite{galla2009intrinsic} for a study on the effect of noise on learning, and to \cite{crutchfield1982fluctuations} for a more general discussion on the effect of noise on the properties of dynamical systems.
-In the following we show a few numerical examples where we investigate what happens as we progressively increase the level of noise.
-We simply describe our findings and we leave most of the numerical support to Appendix \ref{sec:stochapp}.
-We stress that the dynamical properties in the deterministic limit, in order to be considered as robust, need to hold down to $T=1$, as that is the natural choice for a realistic learning dynamics.
-We focus on the three classes of games which we identified in the paper.
+When playing a game, except for very specific experimental arrangements \citep{conlisk1993adaptation}, real players update their strategies after observing a single action by their opponent, and so they do not not know her mixed strategy vector.
+This questions whether the analysis of the deterministic dynamics so far provides robust conclusions.
+In this section we provide some simulations arguing that it does.\footnote{It is beyond the scope of this paper to systematically study the effect of noise on the learning dynamics.
+We refer the reader to \cite{galla2009intrinsic} for a study on the effect of noise on learning, and to \cite{crutchfield1982fluctuations} for a more general discussion on the effect of noise on dynamical systems. }